Bij1: 2018 municipal elections and breakthrough

 In March 2018, the party only contested in the municipal election in Amsterdam.
 Sylvana Simons was again elected as lead candidate.
 During the campaign, one of the party's candidates was accused of lying on her résumé, in which she wrongfully claimed to be a psychiatrist.
 Her candidacy was eventually withdrawn.

 Despite this incident, the party won 6,571 votes (1.9%), just enough to win a seat in the municipal council.
 The best results for Bij1 were in Amsterdam-Zuidoost, especially in the Bijlmermeer, which is home to a large Surinamese migrant population.
-In November 2018, Hilversum municipal councilor and Dutch Socialist Party spokeswoman Rebekka Timmer switched to B1JI giving the party representation on the council for the first time.
+In November 2018, Hilversum municipal councilor and Dutch Socialist Party spokeswoman Rebekka Timmer switched to Bij1 giving the party representation on the council for the first time.
 In June 2020, Timmer was elected to the party's executive board.

 2021 general election

 In February 2020, the party announced that it would compete in the 2021 general election.
+Simons handed over the position of council leader in Amsterdam to fellow Bij1 councilor Jazie Veldhuyzen to focus on the election campaign.
 The candidate list was approved by the general assembly in November 2020.
 Sylvana Simons was again selected as lead candidate, while poet and anti-racism activist Quinsy Gario was placed on the second spot.
 The party was supported by prominent lijstduwers, such as academic Gloria Wekker, actresses Anousha Nzume and Romana Vrede and former national spokeswoman for sex worker labor union PROUD Yvette Luhrs.
 The party achieved 0.84% of the vote share, securing a seat in the House for the first time.